ara-software/AraRoot/README.md

 Most problems are fixed by running `bash INSTALL.sh 1` to re-build AraRoot from scratch.
 If this doesn't fix things try removing everything from the `ARA_UTIL_INSTALL_DIR`, re-installating `libRootFftwWrapper` and then re-running `bash INSTALL.sh` with either 1 or 99.

 If problems persist, seek help!

+### ROOT6 Support
+ROOT6 support is here!

+As a friendly reminder, you need to compile AraRoot with the same C++ standard used to compile ROOT, which was likely C++11.
+To enable this, you should uncomment the line in the CMakeLists that goes like set(CMAKE_CXX_STANDARD 11)